 BONDBREAKER contains no petroleum waxes, mineral oils, or resins, which will cause decorative coating problems when finishing the job.

-Tilt-up slabs treated with BONDBREAKER can be overcoated with conventional coatings designed for concrete masonry, after suitable preparation, including precleaning with a ALKALINE STEAM DEGREASER, a CHEMICAL HOUSE PRODUCT or left a suitable time 12 weeks to allow weathering and barrier breakdown.
+Tilt-up slabs treated with BONDBREAKER can be overcoated with conventional coatings designed for concrete masonry, after suitable preparation, including precleaning with Panel Wash or ALKALINE STEAM DEGREASER, a CHEMICAL HOUSE PRODUCT or left a suitable time 12 weeks to allow weathering and barrier breakdown.

 The solvents in BOND BREAKER have been deliberately selected to reduce the likelihood of damage to polystyrene inserts.